inivekin/abosa/abosa.typ

 they steady me at where I fell to find the orderers of things.
 The composition of the small
-can bring about propulsive force, few words in cells bring forth a pull that ships may fly a darkened course, and should I drift across the axis, walking helix wound on torus,
+can generate propulsive force, few words in cells bring forth a pull that ships may fly a darkened course, and should I drift across the axis, walking helix wound on torus,
-I'll wind my way back in praxis strengthening magnetic locus.
+I can wind back in with praxis strengthening magnetic locus.
 Questioning mosaic mirror
 with perspectives brought to focus,